mrumkovskis/wabase-wiki/View-Intro.md

 ## View for different HTTPs methods

-Now you are equipped with the most basic knowledge about defining a view with wabase, so now it's about time to test it out.
-Let's use the very same `user` view we defined above and see what we can do just with this view.
+Now you are equipped with the most basic knowledge about defining a view with wabase, so it's about time to test it out.
+Let's use the very same `user` view we defined above and see what we can do just with this view and different HTTPs methods.
+However, before we begin, we should set up our test environment.

 > 1: {id: 1, code: "LVHABA-1", country_code: 1, name: "Swedbank"}
 >